Ethan Allen Int.

 This risk touches 100% of the revenue base and can keep the stock looking cheap for a long time.

-order and traffic weakness becomes an earnings problem
+Order and traffic weakness becomes an earnings problem

 Management already flagged double-digit order declines and weaker design center traffic from a year ago.
 That is how revenue softness turns into lower earnings later.